What is an Orthotic?

 Enhanced Performance

-When your body is in alignment there is less energy getting expelled during movement.
+When your body is in alignment, there is less energy getting expended during movement.
 As such, many athletes turn to orthotics as a way to increase performance.
-For example, recent studies show that orthotics directly increase the distance of a golfer by an additional 15 yards
+For example, recent studies show that orthotics directly increase the distance of a golfer by an additional 15 yards.

 Injury Prevention

-With additional stability, orthotics can help prevent injury.
+With improved stability, orthotics can help prevent injury.
 Young athletes often turn to orthotics as a way to prevent future injuries from occurring

 How Orthotics Work

-Orthotics correct the underlying biomechanical issues you might be facing throughout your body.
-These issues can lead to pain as your body tries to overcompensate itself, further throwing the body out of alignment.
+Orthotics correct any underlying biomechanical issues you might be facing throughout your body.
+These issues can lead to pain as your body tries to compensate, further throwing the body out of alignment.

-Additionally, orthotics work by redistributing pressure on certain areas.
-For example, if you have plantar fasciitis, you might get a custom orthotic which has a cut out in that area to prevent additional strain.
-This is where the expertise of the medical professional comes into play as they ask the right questions to fully understand what solution is needed.
-Additionally, custom orthotics are essential in this case as they can pinpoint where in the foot to re-destribute the pressure.
+Additionally, orthotics work by reducing pressure to certain areas.
+For example, if you have plantar fasciitis, you might get custom orthotics that has a cutout in a specific area to prevent additional strain on the pain point.
+This is where the expertise of the medical professional comes into play as they know what questions to ask to fully understand what solution is needed.
+Custom orthotics are essential in this case because they can pinpoint where in the foot to redistribute the pressure.